Your flight is booked and your bags are packed, but what are you going to do and see your first time in Tokyo?

 Another symbol of the city, this shrine is dedicated to the spirits of Emperor Meiji and his wife, Empress Shōken.
 It is located in the middle of a forest in the city.

 A beautiful way to kill time in Tokyo is to wander the grounds of the Imperial Palace (the residence of the Emperor of Japan), which is open to the public.

 See real Japanese culture in Yoyogi Park.
 This is an area where the Japanese do...well, just about anything.
-It is one of the largest public spaces, so dancers, acrobats, actors, and anyone who needs space to perform comes here to practice.
+It is one of the largest public spaces, so dancers, acrobats, actors, and anyone who needs space to perform come here to practice.

 Last but certainly not least, sumo is another can't miss activity while in Tokyo.
-Have a local find you tickets to a match, or suggest a place to spectate morning practices.
+Have one of our Heroes find you tickets to a match or suggest a place to spectate morning practices.